 So without further ado here’s what I did and what I learned for my next (hopefully successful) attempt:

-I chose this XL light & airy 1970’s frock and was certain I had enough fabric
+I chose this XL light and airy 1970’s frock and was certain I had enough fabric.

 1st major mistake: it should have been cut a bit lower than where I wanted the waist to be to allow for seam allowance

-placed one piece on top of the other right sides facing…and discovered the pieces were different sizes, ak!
+I then placed one piece on top of the other right sides facing and discovered the pieces were different sizes, ak!

-2nd major mistake: Not realizing just how little fabric I was losing due to unevenness I proceeded & folded the 2 fabric pieces in half lengthwise
+2nd major mistake: Not realizing just how little fabric I was losing due to unevenness I proceeded and folded the 2 fabric pieces in half lengthwise

-snagged a pair of PJ pants and used them as template to cut out my jumpsuit legs
+I snagged a pair of PJ pants and used them as template to cut out my jumpsuit legs.

-separated the leg pieces & folded them right sides facing
+Then separated the leg pieces & folded them right sides facing.

-and popped one pant leg into the other with right sides facing & the crotch V’s lined up
+Popped one pant leg into the other with right sides facing and the crotch V’s lined up.

-popped the top over my (now obviously) too small jumpsuit bottoms & stitched them together
+Flipped the top over my (now obviously) too small jumpsuit bottoms and stitched them together.

 I added the zipper the front and my sad attempt at a jumpsuit was complete!